Brands Grow Faster With Text Marketing

 - Special product offers (ex.
 Using SMS marketing to send unique discounts to subscribers)

 These types of content should be a collaboration between your content and sales team in order to correctly position your product and accurately reflect the core benefits for your target audience.

 Our preferred approach is to highlight the best and least-suited customer to work with you (See one example of how we’ve approached this here).

 One massive opportunity for those investing in Awareness Content is to push readers to opt into SMS updates or subscribe to your email list.
 Partner with a team like Recart to stay front of mind and drive more sales by setting up SMS marketing in a matter of days.

-Revenue Preservers help existing customers achieve their goals with your products and become loyal customers.
-Revenue Preservers focus on customer retention.
+Revenue Preservers help existing customers achieve their goals with your products and become loyal customers and focus on customer retention.

 - Support articles/infographics (ex.
 “How to Reset Your Password”)

 - Webinars/podcast episodes about how industry experts use your product in a unique manner (ex.
 “Did You Know You Can Use Our Product for [Use Case]?”)

 - New product feature tutorials (ex.
 “Learn About Our Newest Product Feature: [Product Feature]”

 Ahrefs is my favorite example of a brand that excels at Revenue Preserver content creation.
 Their Twitter, in particular, is a perfect example for anyone looking for ways to share product features.